 Zolpidem is the first among the Z-drugs.
 This hypnotic was introduced in Europe in 1988.
 However, it only became available in the US in 1993.
 Z-drugs are better than benzos because they don’t have the effects on memory, muscle relaxation and coordination that benzos have.
 Z-drugs are also less prone to abuse, unlike benzos.
 These drugs also produce less daytime sedation.

 Newer sleep medication

-All of the sleep medications work by facilitating the action of the inhibitory neurotransmitter called GABA.
+All of the sleep medications work by facilitating the action of the inhibitory neurotransmitter called GABA (Buy now: NOW Supplements GABA, $13.42 from Amazon).
 After the Z-drugs, scientist developed new sleep medications that function differently.
 Suvorexant, for instance, works by blocking the arousal neurotransmitter called orexins.
 And then you have Ramelteon, which works by binding to receptors for the hormone melatonin.

 Sleep medication has come a long way from the herbs that our ancestors used.
 We now have medications that are more effective than those used 40 years ago.
 Modern sleep medication also doesn’t have the severe, and sometimes deadly, side effects of older sleeping pills.